 4 generations strong with John

 In fact, James B. Earthman Sr.’s great-grandson John Earthman has worked at Earthman Resthaven Funeral Home since he was 20 years old.
-Today, he manages the business as the 4th generation, upholding the commitment to a high standard of service and continued innovation that James B. Earthman Sr. started 130 years ago.
-His legacy and longstanding traditions stand to this day.
+Today, he continues to manage a local Dignity Memorial ® provider, upholding the commitment to a high standard of service and continued innovation that James B. Earthman Sr. started 130 years ago.

 Earthman Resthaven Cemetery

 Originally built as a rural cemetery in 1928 surrounded only by farm fields and cow pastures, Earthman Resthaven Cemetery now lies in the heart of Houston.
 Yet once you are inside the cemetery, the tranquil, peaceful setting seems miles away from city life.
 From the moment you come through the brick and iron gates, you get a true sense of serenity.
 Sweeping green lawns and mature trees span 105 acres divided into numerous gardens and peppered with graceful statues.

 Earthman Resthaven Cemetery offers many choices for memorialization.
 Whether your preference is in-ground burial, above-ground entombment or cremation inurnment, there is an option that reflects your family’s culture, traditions and budget.

 The property comprises many sections with unique characteristics, including 5 areas consecrated by the Houston-Galveston Catholic Diocese.
 There are areas for flat markers and others with upright monuments.
 Cremated remains may be buried or held in cremation niches.